• The Packaging and Packaging Waste Regulation

 Driving circularity in the packaging industry

-The packaging industry is undergoing a major shift as the Packaging and Packaging Waste Regulation (PPWR), which supports the EU’s goal to become climate neutral by 2050, was adopted by the European Parliament on April 24.
+The Packaging and Packaging Waste Regulation (PPWR), which supports the EU’s goal to become climate neutral by 2050, has officially been published in the Official Journal of the European Union.
+The Regulation entered into force on the 11th of February 2025 and its requirements will be applicable from 12th of August 2026.
 If we work together, we can reshape packaging and develop sustainable labeling solutions that enable the transition to a circular economy.

 Your partner in